maffbowers/sentinel-dashboard/computer-master-prompt.md

 ## Execution instruction
 Carry out the above workflow for the repository `maffbowers/sentinel-dashboard`.
 If the repository already contains functioning dashboard files, preserve compatibility while improving reliability.
 If `data/latest.json` does not exist, create it.
 If the dashboard is not yet populated, initialize it cleanly using the schema above.

+For each domain category pn the website, optimise for readability and avoid wall-of-text prose.
+Use paragraphs break data into smaller and more readable pieces.
+If relevant, bulletpoints can also be used but only if the data type being communicated favours it - don't use bulletpoints just for the sake of it.